Your Ayurvedic menstrual cycle

-In Ayurveda: The magic of living wisely understanding your own health is centred on recognising your ‘dosha’.
+In Ayurveda, understanding your own health is centred on recognising your ‘dosha’.
 In some ways, your dosha is a little like your ‘health star sign’.

 Understanding your dosha will help you to understand how your body works and, therefore, how you can best support it.

 But, how does this relate back to your menstrual cycle?
 Interestingly, in Ayurveda, the menstrual cycle has its very own vata, pitta and kapha stage.
 If you can recognise which phase affects you most, you can adopt some of the helpful tips below.